spraakbanken/multiged-2023/english/README.md

 ## English data

-There are two corpora for English: FCE and REALEC
+There are two corpora for English: FCE and REALEC.
+Note that for REALEC we are releasing a dev and test set only (no train set).

 ### FCE